liweiyi88/onedump/README.md

 ## Installation
-Onedump provides both binaries and Docker images via the release process.
+`onedump` provides both binaries and Docker images via the release process.

 ### Binary
 `onedump` binaries are available at https://github.com/liweiyi88/onedump/releases.
 Use the latest version of the binary that is suitable for your OS.